lorisdanto/symbolicautomata/README.md

 Instructions
 ----------------
+*Requirements*: Java 1.8

+The easiest way to use the libraries and build them is to open them in Eclipse.
+You need to use a recent version of Eclipse (> Mars) otherwise you might see some problems.

 The main library resides in the project SVPALib.
 The character theory of interval resides in the project BooleanAlgebras.
 To see usage examples of the library check the project TestSVPA.